blaguerre007/SQLPractice/README.md

 # SQLPractice
-This repository store all the solutions from my HackerRank account.
+This repository stores all my SQL solutions from my HackerRank account.
 I use this website to work on real-world problems and sharpen my SQL skills.
+This repository is a comprehensive collection of my solutions to a wide array of coding challenges and problems from HackerRank.
+As a Conversational AI Designer at Quantiphi last year and a Quality Engineer at ServiceNow right now, I continually seek to refine my skills and stay current in various domains, including algorithms, data structures, mathematics, artificial intelligence, databases, and more.
+This portfolio serves as a testament to my commitment to excellence in data analysis, science, and engineering.

+Each challenge presented here has been carefully tackled, with solutions predominantly implemented in SQL.
+My approach to solving these problems emphasizes not only correctness but also efficiency, scalability, and the production of clean, maintainable code.
+By solving these challenges, I aim to demonstrate my algorithmic thinking, proficiency in various programming paradigms, and my ability to handle complex computational tasks with precision and creativity.

+This repository is not just a showcase of my scripting abilities but also a reflection of the continuous learning and problem-solving mindset that I bring to my work at ServiceNow as a Quality Engineer.
+Whether you're looking to understand my thought process, assess my technical expertise, or explore innovative solutions to interesting problems, this portfolio provides a detailed insight into my engineering journey.